faze79/AvalonDock/README.md

 ## Building AvalonDock from Source

-This project supports multitargeting frameworks (NetCore 3 and .Net 4).
-This means that it requires Visual Studio Community 2019 or better to build.
+This project supports multitargeting frameworks (.NET 4.8, .NET 8, .NET 10).
+This means that it requires Visual Studio 2022 or better to build.

 # Feature Added - Dark and Light VS 2013 Theme